 Protect yourself and others from getting infections by using good hand washing habits; it is very important that you clean your hands often and completely.
 Wash your hands after using the washroom and before eating.
 You may also use the alcohol-based liquid/foam hand sanitizers available on each unit and at most bedsides.

 As part of our commitment to hand hygiene, we encourage you to politely ask health-care providers if they have cleaned their hands before providing care.
-Find out more information about this initiative.
+For additional information on cleaning hands see the Clean Hands Pamphlet.